argonne-lcf/user-guides/docs/theta/data-management/acdc/eagle-data-sharing.md

 ### PI FAQs:
 **1. How can a PI request for a data-only, Eagle storage allocation?**

-A project PI can request an allocation by filling out the Director’s Discretionary Allocation Request form:[Request an allocation](https://accounts.alcf.anl.gov/allocationRequests).
+A project PI can request an allocation by filling out the Director’s Discretionary Allocation Request form: [Request an allocation](https://accounts.alcf.anl.gov/allocationRequests).
 The allocations committee reviews the proposals and provides its decision in 1-2 weeks.
 To request a storage allocation on Eagle for an existing project, please email [support@alcf.anl.gov](mailto:support@alcf.anl.gov) with your proposal.

 **2. Does a PI need to have an ALCF account to create a Globus guest collection?**